MohammedMostafaDataServe/FullStackDevelopment/README.md

    Now frontend application is running you cant test it by hitting this url on your browser:
      http://localhost:4200/

-   This page should render list of customers and phone numbers....
+   This page should render list of customers and phone numbers...

     Finished Thanks